 - make a donation to any of us or complete a Gift Aid declaration;

 - complete a patron joining or renewal form;

 - respond to an invitation or attend an event at the Gallery; or

 - are in correspondence or verbal conversation about a donation or Gallery-related project with a member of the Development department.

-We will only process your information if we have a legal basis for doing so under current UK data protection legislation including:
+In addition to the personal information listed in our General Privacy Notice, we will only process the following additional personal information about our donors, patrons or potential supporters if we have a legal basis for doing so under current UK data protection law: